 The Walnut Formation occurs at the base of the Fredericksburg Group separating the Edwards (Balcones Fault Zone) and Trinity aquifers (Figure 4.1.1).
 It is a confining unit that yields little to no water (Brune and Duffin, 1983).
 The Walnut Formation is composed of alternating beds of hard and soft marly limestone with occasional shale and shell beds (Brune and Duffin, 1983).
-In the study area, the top of the Walnut Formation is defined by land surface in the west where it crops out or the base of the Edwards (Balcones Fault Zone) in the east where it occurs in the subsurface (Figure 4.1.5).
-The base of the Walnut Formation coincides with the top of the underlying Trinity Aquifer (Figure 4.1.6).
+In the study area, the top of the Walnut Formation is defined by land surface in the west where it crops out, or by the base of the stratigraphic units that make up the Edwards (Balcones Fault Zone) Aquifer in the east where it occurs in the subsurface (Figure 4.1.5).
+The base of the Walnut Formation coincides with the top of the underlying Trinity Aquifer-typically the Glen Rose Limestone (Figure 4.1.6).
 The Walnut Formation is generally less than 300 feet in subcrop and less than 100 feet in outcrop due to erosion (Figure 4.1.7).